-Staff Prep 03: Postgres Indexing Strategy — What, When, and in What Order
+Staff Prep 03: Postgres Indexing Strategy, What, When, and in What Order

 B-tree internals: what you actually need to know

 Postgres's default index type is a B-tree (balanced tree).
-Every index entry is stored in sorted order.
+Every index entry is stored in sorted

-reads and 10 million.
+page reads and 10 million.

-The critical property: B-tree indexes support equality (=), range (<,
+B-tree indexes support equality (=), range (<, >,

->, BETWEEN), and prefix matches (LIKE 'abc%').
+BETWEEN), and prefix matches (LIKE 'abc%').
+They do NOT support suffix

 -- B-tree supports these efficiently